10 Sites to Start Selling Crafts Online

 Some products in this article are from our partners.
 Read our Advertiser Discloser.

-If you’re good at crafty stuff and are wondering how you can start making some side hustle money by selling crafts online, you’ll be happy to know that there are several sites that promote those making and selling crafts.
+If you’re good at crafty stuff and are wondering how you can start making some side hustle money by selling crafts online, you’ll be happy to know that there are several sites that promote those who make and sell crafts.

 Where to Sell Crafts

-Here is a list of some of the more popular craft selling sites, along with what they might charge (if anything – some are completely free) to allow you to advertise your handmade crafts for sale online.
+Here is a list of some of the more popular sites to sell crafts, along with what they might charge (if anything – some are completely free), to allow you to advertise your handmade crafts for sale online.

 1. Handmade at Amazon

-Handmade at Amazon has two plans for those wanting to sell handmade items: a free Professional plan for those who sell under forty items in any given month, and a $39.99 per month Professional plan for those who sell over forty items in any given month.
+Handmade at Amazon offers two plans for those wanting to sell handmade items: a free Professional plan for those who sell under 40 items in any given month, and a $39.99 per month Professional plan for those who sell over 40 items in any given month.
 Plus selling fees.

 2. Facebook Marketplace